-It did so in response to concerns that charities were exposing themselves to risks by working with companies using the same name and branding.
+It did so in response to concerns that charities were exposing themselves to risks by working with companies that used the same name and branding.

 Charity shops, corporate foundations and organisations with trading subsidiaries were amongst those at risk.

-In its consultation report, published yesterday, the commission said a single source of guidance was perceived as useful although many of the 57 respondents had reservations about the content.
+In its consultation report, published yesterday, the commission said that a single source of guidance was perceived as useful, although many of the 57 respondents had reservations about the content.

-Some of the information, it adds, was "confusing", "impractical to implement for charities with wholly owned trading subsidiary companies" as well as "too long for lay volunteer trustees to read, navigate and understand".
+Some of the information, it added, was "confusing", "impractical to implement for charities with wholly owned trading subsidiary companies" and "too long for lay volunteer trustees to read, navigate and understand".

-It concludes: "The scope of the draft guidance is very ambitious - perhaps overly so, in trying to identify all the issues for such a wide range of affected charities."
+It concluded: "The scope of the draft guidance is very ambitious, perhaps overly so, in trying to identify all the issues for such a wide range of affected charities."